-Ms. Caldwell reported that when an application is received and assigned to a staff member, it may take a couple of weeks for a review to occur.
-When an application is pulled and staff matches all documents with everything that the Board currently has in house, and deficiencies are noted, staff will set an application milestone marker within their account.
-The milestone marker takes the responsibility from the Board and places it back onto the applicant.
-For example, an applicant applies, but they have not graduated from their program and have not passed the Physician Assistant National Certifying Examination (PANCE), those are the two deficiencies that the Board had note on their letter.
-Until the Board receives fulfillment of these two deficiencies, the application will be the applicant's responsibility.
-This is not tracked within the reports.
-Therefore, the 30-day target date that the Board aims for is important, so long as staff completes the applicant's initial review within the 30-day window and reports any deficiencies if found.
+Ms. Caldwell reported that when an application is received and assigned to a staff member, it may take a couple of weeks to review.
+During the review process, staff verifies that all required documents are submitted.
+Deficiencies are noted, if required document are not submitted.
+Staff will then set an application milestone marker within the applicant's account.
+The milestone marker is an indicator that the applicant must fulfill the deficiencies before the application is complete.
+For example, if an applicant applies, but has not graduated from their program and has not passed the Physician Assistant National Certifying Examination (PANCE), the Board will note those two deficiencies and inform the applicant by letter.
+This is not tracked within the Board's reports.
+Therefore, the 30-day target date is to complete the initial review within a 30-day period and report any deficiencies found.
 There is an end date for the internal milestone marker, the applicant graduated from the program, takes the PANCE, and the Board obtains the score from the National Commission on Certification of Physician Assistants (NCCPA).
 If that is the last requirement that is needed to complete the application, the date that the Board received the score would be the end milestone marker.
 Ms. Caldwell stated that she is working with staff to get another report that will depict how much responsibility and the length of time is sitting on the Board's shoulders to perform reviews.
 From the time the Board receives an application, to the time an applicant gets an update is within that 30-day range.